Community Facilities Relending Program

 - Federally recognized tribes

 Re-lenders may be located anywhere in the United States.
 Applicants funded through this program must be located in a rural area.
-Under this funding opportunity, an eligible rural area is defined as a city, village, township, town, and federally recognized tribal land outside the boundaries of a city with a population of 20,000 or more.
-Use the USDA Rural Housing Services Property Eligibility search tool to determine if an address is located in an eligible area.
+Under this funding opportunity, an eligible rural area is defined as a city, village, township, town, or federally recognized tribal land with no more than 20,000 residents.

 What This Program Funds